Don's Tensegrity String Telescopes

 The tensegrity telescopes

-vertical struts and horizontal middle ring tubes.
-When struts are
+have vertical struts and horizontal middle ring tubes.

 tension are lower than when struts are on an angle with

 Here are a few examples:

-angle, thus even smaller string and strut forces than the second
+string angle, thus even smaller string and strut forces

 Middle Ring String Anchors